CSCfi/Kielipankki-utilities/scripts/prevrt/README.md

 ## Highlights

-The basic function of the VRT tools is to **preserve** previous annotations, including structural markuo that may contain valuable information about the text units, without the underlying tools even knowing that their input sentences are extracted from such context.
+The basic function of the VRT tools is to **preserve previous annotations**, including structural markup that may contain valuable information about the text units, without the underlying tools even knowing that their input sentences are extracted from such context.
-New annotations from an underlying tool are **added** to their proper place in the input document.
+New annotations from an underlying tool are **added to their proper place in the input document**.

 The major innovation in FIN-CLARIN VRT is the use of **names** for the fields that are only positional in basic format.
-In the basic format the declaration of names is only a **comment**.
+In the basic format the declaration of names is only a **comment** but these VRT tools use it extensively.

     <!-- Positional attributes: word lemma pos -->